Telefonica/opengateway-developers-website/catalog/simswap/simswap.md

 > ⚙️ Problem Solved ?
 >
-> When was the last SIM change?
+> - RETRIVE ENDPOINT : When was the last SIM change?
+> - CHECK ENDPOINT : Has the Sim Card been changed, yes or no?

 > ⚙️ How it works
 >
-> Checks when the last SIM Card exchange was carried out on a mobile line or if this exchange was carried out within a specific period
+> - RETRIVE ENDPOINT : Returns and checks when the sim card has been changed;
+> - CHECK ENDPOINT : Check whether or not the SIM card number has been changed
+>

 > ⚙️ Parameters sent in the request
 >